Read This First

 Prompt 3: How can an awareness of our dependence on metaphor allow us to become more rational thinkers?

-The section turns on Enhancing Rational Thinking Through Metaphor Awareness, Recognizing Underlying Assumptions, and Encouraging Critical Analysis.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Enhancing Rational Thinking Through Metaphor Awareness, Recognizing Underlying Assumptions, and Encouraging Critical Analysis in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Enhancing Rational Thinking Through Metaphor Awareness distinct from Recognizing Underlying Assumptions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Enhancing Rational Thinking Through Metaphor Awareness distinct from Recognizing Underlying Assumptions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 By recognizing the metaphorical underpinnings of our thinking, we can identify potential biases.
 For instance, the metaphor TIME IS A RESOURCE (like money) can lead to a scarcity mindset where we feel pressured to constantly “spend” time.
 Recognizing this metaphor allows us to consider alternative perspectives on time management, like viewing it as an investment or an opportunity.